Robert Christopher Tytler

 Robert Christopher Tytler (25 September 1818 – 10 September 1872) was a British soldier, naturalist and photographer.
 His second wife Harriet C. Tytler is well known for her work in photographing and documenting the monuments of Delhi and for her notes at the time of the 1857 revolt in India.
-Mt.
-Harriet in the Andamans is named after her.
+Mount Harriet in the Andamans was named after her.
 A species of bird, Tytler's leaf warbler, is named after him.

 Biography

 His father, Robert Tytler (18 Nov 1787 – 17 March 1838, Gwalior), served as a surgeon in the Bengal Native Infantry and his mother, Elizabeth Schneeburg (1782–1852) was the daughter of a German count.
 Tytler joined the Bengal army in 1834 after going to Leith High School in Edinburgh, and arrived in India in 1835 to join his father's regiment, the 34th Bengal Native Infantry.

 He saw many years of active military service in India, and in 1842 he was promoted to baggage-master.
 He later became interpreter and quartermaster and took part in the actions of the First Anglo-Afghan War (1839–42).

 In the first Anglo-Sikh War (1845–46), Tytler was put in charge of the campaign funds, and subsequently moved all over northern India with his regiment.